How will Brexit affect school trips to Europe?

 The great news is that Brexit should have very little effect on your school trip to Europe.

-There are a few more things to check ahead of travelling, such as passport validity and the new ETIAS visa waiver system which comes into force at the end of 2022.
+There are a few more things to check ahead of travelling, such as passport validity and the new ETIAS visa waiver system which is expected to be fully operational in 2024.

 When you book your trip, we will remind you of the important things you need to check and do before you travel, to ensure your trip runs as smoothly as it did before Brexit.
 But here are some of the key things to remember ahead of your school trip to Europe.

 British passport holders travelling to an EU country, Iceland, Switzerland, Norway or Liechtenstein now need to ensure they’re less than 10 years old and have 6 months validity left on the day you travel on your school trip to Europe.

 We would strongly advise that you ask all members of your group to check their passports as soon as they know they are going on your school trip to Europe, so that they have time to apply for a new one if required.

 For further information on passports and entry requirements, please visit the FCDO website.